jdmar3/jdmar3.github.io/_posts/2017-08-03-affirmative-action.md

 In fact, the opposite &mdash;the problem of students of color not being admitted or not applying to universities&mdash;absolutely still exists, despite affirmative action.
 Banning or removing affirmative action programs makes the problem even worse.
-Application rates for students of color go down subsequent to affirmative action bans. {% sidenote 'admissions' 'Dickson, Lisa M. 2006.
+Application rates for students of color go down subsequent to affirmative action bans.{% sidenote 'admissions' 'Dickson, Lisa M. 2006.
 “Does Ending Affirmative Action in College Admissions Lower the Percent of Minority Students Applying to College?”
 Economics of Education Review 25 (1): 109–19. doi:<a href="https://doi.org/10.1016/j.econedurev.2004.11.005">10.1016/j.econedurev.2004.11.005</a>.' %}
-Graduation rates for students of color suffer tremendously as a result of the removal of affirmative action programs. {% sidenote 'graduation' 'Cortes, Kalena E. 2010.
+Graduation rates for students of color suffer tremendously as a result of the removal of affirmative action programs.{% sidenote 'graduation' 'Cortes, Kalena E. 2010.
 “Do Bans on Affirmative Action Hurt Minority Students?
 Evidence from the Texas Top 10% Plan.”
 Economics of Education Review 29 (6): 1110–24. doi:<a href="http://users.nber.org/~cortesk/econed2010.pdf">10.1016/j.econedurev.2010.06.004</a>.' %}
-These problems are *even worse* at highly "selective" or elite universities. {% sidenote 'problems' 'Hinrichs, Peter.
+These problems are *even worse* at highly "selective" or elite universities.{% sidenote 'problems' 'Hinrichs, Peter.
 2010.
 “The Effects of Affirmative Action Bans on College Enrollment, Educational Attainment, and the Demographic Composition of Universities.”
 The Review of Economics and Statistics 94 (3): 712–22. doi:<a href="http://dx.doi.org/10.1162/REST_a_00170">10.1162/REST_a_00170</a>.' %}'

 If you think that the intent and purpose of affirmative action is to keep white people out of universities, let me say a few things to you: